Eschatologue/CM_wiki/docs/spells/1st-level.md

 Choose one object weighing 1 to 5 pounds within range that isn't being worn or carried.
 The object flies in a straight line up to 90 feet in a direction you choose before falling to the ground, stopping early if it impacts against a solid surface.
 If the object would strike a creature, that creature must make a Dexterity Saving Throw.
 On a failed save, the object strikes the target and stops moving.
 When the object strikes something, the object and what it strikes each take 3d8 bludgeoning damage.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the maximum weight of objects that you can target with this spell increases by 5 pounds, and the damage increases by 1d8, for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the maximum weight of objects that you can target with this spell increases by 5 pounds, and the damage increases by 1d8, for each slot level above 1st.

 ### Cause Fear
 *1st-level necromancy*